anjanaram1/GenomicConsensus/doc/QuiverFAQ.rst

 MapQV below 20 (by default), so as not to call a variant using data of uncertain genomic origin.

-This can cause problems when you are using Quiver to get a consensus sequence.
-If your genome contains long (relative to your library insert size) highly-similar repeats, the effective coverage (after `MapQV` filtering) may be reduced in the repeat regions---we term these `MapQV` dropouts.
+This can be problematic if using Quiver to get a consensus sequence.
+If the genome of interest contains long (relative to the library insert size) highly-similar repeats, the effective coverage (after `MapQV` filtering) may be reduced in the repeat regions---this is termed these `MapQV` dropouts.
 If the coverage is sufficiently reduced in these regions, Quiver will not call consensus in these regions---see `What does Quiver do for genomic regions with no effective coverage?`_.

-If you want to use ambiguously mapped reads in computing a consensus for a denovo assembly, you can turn off the `MapQV` filter entirely.
+If you want to use ambiguously mapped reads in computing a consensus for a denovo assembly, the `MapQV` filter can be turned off entirely.
 In this case, the consensus for each instance of a genomic repeat will be calculated using reads that may actually be from other instances of the repeat, so the exact trustworthiness of the consensus in that